-In the following a brief review of landslide catalogues is given along with some representative examples of inventories and databases, from the global to the national scale.
-Two main global catalogues were compiled and published.
-Kirschbaum et al., (2010) filled out a catalogue of global-scale rainfall-triggered landslides that occurred in the years 2003, 2007, and 2008, drawing on news, scientific articles, and related hazard databases.
-The methodology used to catalogue landslide events was also presented.
-The same catalogue was subsequently updated by Kirschbaum et al. (2015) reaching 5741 records in the period 2007-2013.
-Froude and Petley (2018) published the Global Fatal Landslide Database, collecting 4862 non-seismic landslides that caused 55,997 deaths worldwide from January 2004 to December 2016.
-Information was found mostly in mass media reports, and secondarily in government and aid agency reports, and scientific articles.
-The records include the date of occurrence and the location (coordinates and country) of the landslides, the number of fatalities and injuries, and the trigger.
-In Nicaragua (central America), a digital landslide database containing information for approximately 17,000 landslides that occurred in the period 1826-2003 was prepared by Devoli et al. (2007).
-Information was searched from historical documents, technical reports and inventory maps, and included: date; location; landslide type; trigger; meteorological, geological, and morphological details; and damage.
-In New Zealand (Oceania), Rosser et al. (2017) prepared a landslide database, bringing together existing landslide data stored in aerial photographs, field and media reports.
-The database comprised 22,575 landslide records (mapped as either points, lines, or polygons) including information on locations and, where available, timing, type, triggering event, volume and area data, and consequences.
-In USA, an openly accessible inventory of landslides has been prepared by the U.S. geological survey (Belair et al., 2022; https://www.usgs.gov/tools/us-landslide-inventory).
-To date the inventory includes more than 121,000 landslide points and almost 55,000 polygons across the entire USA territory, with details on date (with varying accuracies, from the day of occurrence to an undefined period), fatalities (if any), degree of confidence, and source of information.
+In Nicaragua (Central America), a digital landslide database containing information for approximately 17 000 landslides that occurred in the period 1826-2003 was prepared by Devoli et al. (2007).
+Information was searched from historical documents, technical reports, and inventory maps and included date, location, landslide type, trigger, meteorological, geological, and morphological details, and damage.
+In New Zealand (Oceania), Rosser et al. (2017) prepared a landslide database, bringing together existing landslide data stored in aerial photographs and field and media reports.
+The database comprised 22575 landslide records (mapped as either points, lines, or polygons) including information on locations and, where available, timing, type, triggering event, volume and area data, and consequences.
+In the USA, an openly accessible inventory of landslides was prepared by the U.S. Geological Survey (Belair et al., 2022; https: //www.usgs.gov/tools/us-landslide-inventory, last access: 6 July 2023).
+To date, the inventory includes more than 121 000 landslide points and almost 55 000 polygons across the entire territory of the USA, with details on date (with varying accuracies, from the day of occurrence to an undefined period), fatalities (if any), degree of confidence, and source of information.

-Looking at Europe, Van Den Eeckhaut and Hervás (2012) published a detailed analysis of (then) existing national landslide databases in the continent.
-They found that 22 out of the 37 European countries contacted had national databases, containing a total of 633,696 landslides, of which 485,004 were located in Italy.
-Herrera et al., (2018) provided an update of the previous European recognition, collecting 20 national landslide databases including 849,543 landslides of different types (528,903 in Italy).
-Most of these databases were geomorphological inventories, which therefore did not contain temporal information on landslide occurrence and details about the triggers.
-Information on landslide locations was collected by traditional methods such as field surveys, interpretation of aerial photos and analysis of historical documents.
+Looking at Europe, Van Den Eeckhaut and Hervás (2012) published a detailed analysis of (then) existing national landslide databases on the continent.
+They found that 22 out of the 37 European countries contacted had national databases containing a total of 633 696 landslides, of which 485 004 were located in Italy.
+Herrera et al. (2018) provided an update of the previous European survey, collecting 20 national landslide databases including 849 543 landslides of different types (528 903 in Italy).
+Most of these databases were geomorphological inventories and therefore did not contain temporal information on landslide occurrence and details on the triggers.
+Information on landslide locations was collected by traditional methods such as field surveys, interpretation of aerial photos, and analysis of historical documents.
 In addition, Haque et al. (2016) presented a European database containing 476 fatal landslides that affected 27 European countries from January 1995 to December 2014, resulting in 1370 deaths.